-Interpretation of these results needs to take into consideration that cost effectiveness of the primary care case identification strategies in this model was influenced by the number of people with polygenic hypercholesterolaemia that come into contact with primary care as a

-41 result of the interventions.
-Although the guideline is focused on familial

-42 hypercholesterolaemia, the committee took the view that the polygenic population would be

-43 impacted by the interventions and should continue to be included in the model.
+Interpretation of these results needs to take into consideration that cost effectiveness of the primary care case identification strategies in this model was influenced by the number of people with polygenic hypercholesterolaemia that come into contact with primary care as a result of the interventions.
+Although the guideline is focused on familial hypercholesterolaemia, the committee took the view that the polygenic population would be impacted by the interventions and should continue to be included in the model.

-44 This analysis confirmed the cost effectiveness of cascade testing compared with no cascade

-45 testing with an ICER of £5,100 per QALY and 100% likelihood the strategy is cost effective at

-46 a threshold of £20,000 per QALY.
-However, additional health benefits are achieved at an

-47 acceptable cost with primary care case identification strategies.
-The ICER for cascade

-1 testing alone, although cost effective and comparable to another recently published UK CUA,2 was greater than those reported by some other studies.
+This analysis confirmed the cost effectiveness of cascade testing compared with no cascade testing with an ICER of £4,740 per QALY and 100% likelihood the strategy is cost effective compared with no cascade testing at a threshold of £20,000 per QALY.
+However, additional health benefits are achieved at an acceptable cost with primary care case identification strategies.
+The ICER for cascade testing alone, although cost effective and comparable to another recently published UK CUA, was greater than those reported by some other studies.
 This was potentially due to:

-- the adoption of a stricter definition of FH in the present analysis based on LDLR, apoB or PCSK9 mutations; - the proportion of people with a current clinical diagnosis of FH who actually have one of these mutations set at 23% based on the experiences of services in the UK; - a conservative approach to the number of relatives approached for cascade testing based on the experiences of services in the UK set at 2.04 per index case; and - 9 inclusion of take up rates for both index cases and relatives (set at 84% and 60% respectively), limiting the effectiveness of cascade testing.
+- the adoption of a stricter definition of FH in the present analysis based on LDLR, apoB or PCSK9 mutations: - the proportion of people with a current clinical diagnosis of FH who actually have one of these mutations set at 23% based on the experiences of services in the UK; - a conservative approach to the number of relatives approached for cascade testing based on the experiences of services in the UK set at 2.22 per index case; and - inclusion of take up rates for both index cases and relatives (set at 84% and 60% respectively), limiting the effectiveness of cascade testing.